jcmc72/My100DaysOfCloud/Journey/009/Readme.md

 ## Try yourself
 ### Steps

-1. Login to AWS Management Console.
+1. Login to AWS Management Console
-2. Create a S3 Source Bucket.
+2. Create a S3 Source Bucket
-3. Enable Versioning for source bucket.
+3. Enable Versioning for source bucket
-4. Enable Cross Region Replication and add rule for source bucket.
+4. Enable Cross Region Replication and add rule for source bucket
-5. Create a S3 Target Bucket.
+5. Create a S3 Target Bucket
-6. Enable Versioning for target bucket.
+6. Enable Versioning for target bucket

 ## ☁️ Cloud Outcome
 * You have successfully created the S3 Source Bucket